MirgoDev/sniperbot/README.md

 4. Go to the **Deploy & Run Transactions** tab:

    * Environment: `Injected Provider - MetaMask`
+   * Switch network on BASE mainnet in Metamask // Custom (8453) network
    * Make sure your wallet is connected and funded.
    * Click **Deploy**.